-Taha Al-Washali got his bachelor degree in Civil Engineering from Sana’a University, Yemen.
-He got his master degree in Integrated Water Resources Management from Cologne University of Applied Sciences, Germany.
-During his bachelor study, he was selected by the Ministry of Water and Environment in Yemen to work in the water sector.
-He then joined the water sector from the first day of his bachelor graduation, and becomes more inspired about water by every day goes by.
-He started as a trainee in a GIZ project, a project engineer at KFW national project, and later became a general director of the projects department in the National Water Supply and Sanitation Authority in Yemen.
-He did several assignments for several international agencies including GIZ, KFW, USAID, WHO and OXFAM.
-Mr. AL-Washali has several key contributions including contributions to the Yemeni revised National Water Strategy and Investment Program, and the Yemen Country Profile in the UN-WHO Global Water and Sanitation Assessment Report.
+Taha AL-Washali got his bachelor degree in civil engineering from Sana’a University, Yemen, and got his master of science (Excellent) in water resources management from Cologne University, Germany.
+He joined the water sector from the first day of his bachelor graduation, and becomes more inspired about water by every day goes by.
+He started in a GIZ project, a project engineer at KFW national project, and later became a general director of the projects department in the national water supply and sanitation authority in Yemen.
+He worked in many projects for several governmental and international agencies, including GIZ, KFW, USAID, WHO and OXFAM.
+He also contributed to the Yemeni revised National Water Strategy and Investment Program, and the Yemen Country Profile in the UN-WHO Global Water and Sanitation Assessment Report.
 In 2014, he joined academia starting in a project aiming to build the capacity of the Water and Environment Center at Sana’a University.
 Since then, his research interests focus on water supply efficiency, including: water loss assessment, modelling and minimisation, pressure management, leakage control, water meter accuracy, and apparent losses.
 Besides water loss management, interesting research includes real time break-event detection, asset management, and benchmarking (PIs).

 TopicLosses in Water Distribution Networks: a Study on the Assessment of Water Loss and its Components and Sub-Components in Developing Countries